The Epistemic Planning Domain Definition Language: Official Guideline: DEL-based Epistemic Planning

-A single-pointed epistemic model is also called a \emph{global state}~\cite{journals/jancl/Bolander2011}, and it represents a situation form the perspective of some external and omniscient observer.
-Instead, a local state $s_i$ for agent $\agentStyle{i}$ allow us to take the internal perspective of some agent: The designated worlds of $s_i$ are precisely those worlds that the agent considers to be possible.
-Hence, multi-pointed models allow us to widen the spectrum of points of views we can describe, and provide a more general representation than single-pointed models.
+A single-pointed epistemic model is also called a \emph{global state}~\cite{journals/jancl/Bolander2011}, and it represents a situation from the perspective of some external and omniscient observer.
+Instead, a local state $s_i$ for agent $\agentStyle{i}$ allows us to take the internal perspective of some agent: The designated worlds of $s_i$ are precisely those worlds that the agent considers to be possible.
+Hence, multi-pointed models allow us to widen the spectrum of points of view we can describe, and provide a more general representation than single-pointed models.